I follow some simple rules for Python packages.

 After this command succeeds, a pip binary will be placed in

 ~/.local/bin.
-Make sure you have this folder in your
+Make sure you have this folder prepended to your

 Once pip is installed and set up we will install only 2 packages in the user-environment: